 Although salt water pools still use chlorine for sanitation, the levels are much lower than they are in a standard swimming pool.
 When you go for a swim in a standard chlorinated pool, you may come out smelling like chemicals.
 This odor can be hard to get rid of, even after you shower.
 You will also have to deal with the chlorine smell every time you add chemicals to your standard swimming pool.

 With a salt water pool, you do not have to find ways to manage the smell of chlorine.
 These pools are virtually odorless.
 There’s a misconception that salt water pools leave you smelling like ocean salt water, but this is not the case either.
 The salt concentration is so low that, if anything, you might notice a slight smell of salt.

 Lower Cost for Pool Supplies

 It is true that salt water swimming pools cost slightly more up front, around $1,500 to $2,000 to install salt chlorine generator.
 However, you save money in the long run with a salt water system.
 Instead of having to run the pool store to get more chlorine, your pool generates chlorine for you automatically.

 The major maintenance costs for a salt water swimming pool include buying pool salt and replacing the generator every 5-7 years.
 However, this is still less than buying costly pool chemicals on a monthly basis.
 Many homeowners prefer salt water pools for this reason.

-Ready to Build A Custom Swimming Pool?
+Ready to Build a Custom Pool?

 There are many benefits to a salt water system for your new custom pool.
 However, whether you choose salt water or standard chlorine, Pools by Design can create an outstanding pool that will wow your friends and family.
-Many people dream of owning their own pool.
-Call us today, and we can help you live this dream.